Haledon Man Sues Asbestos Plant For Wife's Death Due to Mesothelioma

 Parker, 63, worked at the company's plant in Paterson's Riverside section in 1940, 1942, and 1943 and made asbestos tubing under a United States government contract.
 Parker lives at 415 Morrissee Avenue.
 At least 10 other wartime workers at the plant have filed negligence suits against the company in federal court in Newark since January.

 The 933 wartime employees of the Union Asbestos plant, which closed in 1954, are the subjects of a continuing survey by Dr. Irving Selikoff of Ridgewood.
-The doctor found that of the plant workers who had died by 1976, more than 300 had died of diseases related to asbestos.
+The doctor found that of the plant workers who had died by 1976, more than 300 had died of asbestos-related diseases.

 The federal suits, which name more than 20 defendants, including the United States and the Metropolitan Life Insurance Co., also ask for damages for the men's wives or their widows.
 Parker' suit is the first to place liability on the asbestos plant for the death of a worker's wife, Gelman said.